Full Metal Panic!: Light novels

 Tokyopop licensed the Full Metal Panic! series for North America release, publishing the first regular light novel on September 11, 2007.
 The latest released volume is the fourth on February 1, 2011, which is a compilation from the original fourth and fifth full-length volumes from the series.
 No short story collection volumes nor side story collection ones have been published and the company has shut down its publishing operations in North America on May 31, 2011.
-In 2015, at Anime Expo and San Diego Comic-Con, Tokyopop announced that it would be relaunching its publishing operations in North America in 2016 and that they will consider light novels, but nothing has been disclosed about Full Metal Panic! novels publication.
+In 2015, at Anime Expo and San Diego Comic-Con, Tokyopop announced that it would relaunch its publishing operations in North America.
+The following year, in 2016, Tokyopop also would consider light novels, but nothing has been disclosed about Full Metal Panic! novels publication.

-On March 18, 2019, J-Novel Club announced that all the original 12 novels will be translated again and released in English.
+On March 18, 2019, J-Novel Club announced that all the original twelve novels would be translated again and released in English.
 The series was released as e-books starting that year, with the final volume released in 2021.
-Hardcover "Collectors Editions," each compiling three novels per volume, were released by J-Novel Club from 2020 to 2022.
+Hardcover "Collectors Editions", each compiling three novels per volume, were released by J-Novel Club from 2020 to 2022.
 On July 1, 2022, J-Novel announced that they were translating the short stories.
 They were released as e-books starting that year, with the final volume released in 2023.
 On October 3, 2023, Podium Audio released an audiobook version of the first volume.

-On May 19, 2023, Kadokawa announced that a new Full Metal Panic! series will be published, centering on Sousuke and Kaname two decades after the events of FMP!
+On May 19, 2023, Kadokawa announced that a new Full Metal Panic! series would be published, centering on Sousuke and Kaname two decades after the events of FMP!
 The first volume of the series, titled Full Metal Panic!
 Family, was released on January 19, 2024.